List of Scary Movie (film series) characters: Professor Oldman

-Oldman is a college professor hosting the characters in the haunted house, being based off characters from The Haunting and it's remake.
+Oldman is a college professor hosting the characters in the haunted house, being based on characters from The Haunting and its remake.
 He uses the students to act as subjects for the paranormal forces of the house, under the guise of a sleep disorder experiment.
 He is perverse, often making suggestive comments and stalking the female characters.
+He is a parody of Dr. David Marrow (Liam Neeson) from The Haunting.